smxi/inxi/README.txt

 inxi is lower case, except when I create a text header here in a file like this, but it's always lower case.
-Sometimes to follow convention I will use upper case Inxi to start a sentence, but i find it a bad idea since invariably, someone will repeat that and type it in as the command name.
+Sometimes to follow convention I will use upper case inxi to start a sentence, but i find it a bad idea since invariably, someone will repeat that and type it in as the command name.

 The primary purpose of inxi is for support, and admin use. inxi is used